hoduchieu01/Computer-Science-Handbook/GitHandbook/CreateYourGitHubProfile.md

 # Create Your GitHub Profile

 GitHub recently released a feature that allows users to create a profile-level `README.md` to display prominently on their GitHub profile.
-A new GitHub profile feature allows more visuals contents than the profile bio.
+A new GitHub profile feature allows more visual contents than the profile bio.

 ## How do I create my profile README ?